 - creating a bare trust

-Prices may fluctuate and you may not get back your original investment.
+The value of stockmarket investments will fluctuate, which will cause fund prices to fall as well as rise and you may not get back the original amount you invested.
 ISA tax advantages may depend on your individual circumstances and ISA tax rules may change in the future.

 However as these options are not tax-efficient, investors need to fully understand their obligations to HM Revenue & Customs.